atz3n/coffee-carbon-collective/packages/smart-contracts/README.md

 # Smart Contracts

-This folder contains the event bus project.
+This folder contains the ccc contracts project.
 To begin development, you must have [Node.js](https://nodejs.org/en/) and the [Yarn](https://yarnpkg.com) package manager installed.

 ## Commands